python-trio/trio/docs/source/reference-core.rst

 and rainbows.

 That world, alas, does not (yet) exist.
-Until it does, you may find yourself needing to interact with non-Trio APIs that do uncouth things like "blocking".
+Until it does, you may find yourself needing to interact with non-Trio APIs that do rude things like "blocking".

-In acknowledgment of this reality, Trio provides two useful capabilities for working with real, operating-system level, :mod:`threading`\-module-style threads.
+In acknowledgment of this reality, Trio provides two useful utilities for working with real, operating-system level, :mod:`threading`\-module-style threads.
 First, if you're in Trio but need to push some work into a thread, there's :func:`run_in_worker_thread`.
-And if you're in a thread and need to communicate back with trio, there's :func:`current_run_in_trio_thread` and :func:`current_await_in_trio_thread`.
+And if you're in a thread and need to communicate back with trio, there's the closely related :func:`current_run_in_trio_thread` and :func:`current_await_in_trio_thread`.

 .. autofunction:: run_in_worker_thread